San Diego State Aztecs men's basketball: Rivalries

-The Aztecs have three major rivalries, the UNLV Rebels, the USD Toreros, and the BYU Cougars.
-Their primary rival is the UNLV Rebels, especially in recent years with some memorable showdowns.
+The Aztecs have three rivalries, the UNLV Rebels, the USD Toreros, and the BYU Cougars.
+The rivalry with the Rebels was especially fierce between the years 2010–2013, however the rivalry has cooled down significantly due to the one-sided nature of the affair.
+San Diego State has won 22 of 24 games against UNLV from 2014 to 2024.
 The USD Toreros are the Aztecs' crosstown rivals and play them near-annually in the City Championship.
 The Aztecs' rivalry with the BYU Cougars has been partially dormant since 2011, when the Cougars left the MWC for the WCC.
 The teams still play occasionally in non-conference games.

 Facilities

-Viejas Arena at Aztec Bowl
+Viejas Arena

-The Aztecs play their home games at Viejas Arena (formerly Cox Arena), which is located on the west side of campus on the footprint of the former Aztec Bowl, where SDSU football played its home games from 1935 to 1966.
-Viejas Arena opened in 1997 as Cox Arena and seats 12,414 for basketball games.
-In 2009, the Viejas Band of Kumeyaay Indians purchased the naming rights for ten years.
-The arena features an octagonal scoreboard with video-replay system, that includes up-to-the-minute statistical information on individual players.
-The facility is also equipped with seven locker rooms, two of which are complete with team rooms, equipment rooms, and a shared training room.
+Viejas Arena (officially Viejas Arena at Aztec Bowl) is a multi-purpose arena located in San Diego, California on the campus of San Diego State University.
+The arena opened in 1997 and seats 12,414 for basketball and up to 12,845 for concerts.

+Viejas Arena is the home of the San Diego State Aztecs men's and women's basketball teams.
+The arena also hosts the San Diego Mojo of the Pro Volleyball Federation.
+The arena features an "open-air" concourse design that allows fans to experience breaks, concessions, and event activities for games, concerts, and other events outdoors.

 Prior to the opening of the arena, men's basketball played its home games primarily at Peterson Gymnasium (located across the street from Viejas Arena and the current home to the Aztec women's volleyball team), and, for more than 30 years, played on-and-off at the San Diego Sports Arena.